crgnam/SPICE-Tutorial/README.md

 # Example Code
 ## MATLAB
-First, make sure that you have the `MICE` (the `MATLAB` version of SPICE) downloaded and added to your `MATLAB` path.
+First, make sure that you have `MICE` (the `MATLAB` version of SPICE) downloaded and added to your `MATLAB` path.
 Download the correct version for your operating system here:  https://naif.jpl.nasa.gov/naif/toolkit_MATLAB.html

-Once it is downloaded and added to your `MATLAB` path, you can simply run the `matlab/example.m` script.
+Once it is downloaded and added to your `MATLAB` path, you can simply run any of the `MATLAB` scripts.

+*NOTE: Line 7 of each `MATLAB` script attempts to add `MICE` to the MATLAB path.
+If you've added it separately you can comment out this line, or if you want it to be added when the script is run, you can change the path used to the path to wherever you have put the `MICE` toolbox.*

 ## Python
 You'll need to install the `spiceypy` and `numpy` modules.
 These can be installed with either the `pip` or `conda` package managers (though, I personally always recommend `conda` or its opensource reimplementation, [mambaforge](https://github.com/conda-forge/miniforge)).